neurotechuoft/ntut-website/README.md

-# Neurotech UofT
+# NeurotechUofT
-Website for Neurotech UofT
+Website for NeurotechUofT